Clive Allen: Bordeaux

-He moved from Spurs to join Bordeaux in March 1988, scoring 13 goals in 19 league games.
+Allen moved from Spurs to join Bordeaux in March 1988, scoring 13 goals in 19 league games.

 Later career

-In July 1989 he joined Manchester City, who had just been promoted to the First Division.
+In July 1989 Allen joined Manchester City, who had just been promoted to the First Division.
 He scored 10 league goals in his first season, but only four goals in 1990–91.
 He managed three appearances and scored twice in the league for City the following season, and was transferred to Chelsea in December 1991.

 He scored seven goals in 16 games over the next three months with Chelsea, scoring the winning goal in an FA Cup fourth-round tie against Everton.
 He then joined West Ham United in March 1992, scoring once in four league games, but was unable to stop them from being relegated.

 He scored 14 goals in the 1992–93 Division One campaign as West Ham were promoted as runners-up.
 His goal on the last day of the season, against Cambridge United, secured promotion to the Premier League.
-He played just seven league games in the 1993–94 in the new Premier League scoring two goals, against Sheffield Wednesday in August 1993.
-He played his final game for West Ham in March 1994 in a 0-0 FA Cup sixth-round game at Upton Park against Luton Town, coming on as a substitute for Lee Chapman.
+He played just seven league games in the 1993–94 in the Premier League, scoring two goals against Sheffield Wednesday in August 1993, although he did score West Ham's first goal in the Bobby Moore Memorial Match against a Premier League XI at Upton Park in March 1994 in a 2-1 win for the Hammers.
+He played his final game for West Ham later in the same month in a 0–0 FA Cup sixth-round game at Upton Park against Luton Town, coming on as a substitute for Lee Chapman.

-In January 1994, when Allen was out of favour at West Ham United, Tottenham manager Ossie Ardiles (who had been his Tottenham teammate the previous decade) expressed interest in bringing Allen back to White Hart Lane as he looked to spend up to £500,000 on buying a striker to cover for the injured Teddy Sheringham, but the transfer did not happen.
+In January 1994, when Allen was out of favour at West Ham United, Tottenham manager Ossie Ardiles (who had been his Tottenham team-mate the previous decade) expressed interest in bringing Allen back to White Hart Lane as he looked to spend up to £500,000 on a striker to cover for the injured Teddy Sheringham, but the transfer did not happen.

 Allen opted to drop down a division and join Millwall for a fee of £75,000.

 He ended his career with three league games for Carlisle United in 1995–96.